zkLinkProtocol/zklink-starknet-contracts/docs/setup_environment.md

 #### Installing `protostar`

+>Since the development of Protostar is slow, the current version does not use Protostar, so you can temporarily **NOT** install it.

 [protostar](https://docs.swmansion.com/protostar/) is a toolchain for developing Starknet smart contracts that helps with tasks such as dependencies management.

 To installing `protostar` run the following command: